-This is simply the theory of how we, as human beings, are linked emotionally to where we grew up.
+This is simply the theory of how we are linked emotionally to where we grew up.
 We typically form strong ties to those places where we spent our early years, to the relationships we have, and the family that we have in that area.